Knowledge Distillation Driven Semantic NOMA for Image Transmission with Diffusion Model: System Model

 \subsection{Overview}

 The proposed KDD-SemNOMA framework is illustrated in Figure \ref{Fig0}.
 Consider an uplink multi-user image semantic communication scenario where multiple user equipment (UE) transmit uplink image semantic information to the base station (BS).
 Unlike conventional communication systems employing separate source and channel coding, our framework adopts JSCC to directly transmit semantic features.
 Both UE and BS are configured with single antennas.
 Each UE transmits an image $\mathbf{x}_{i} \in \mathbb{R}^{C \times H \times W}$, where $i$ denotes the index of UE, $C$, $H$, and $W$ represent the color channels, width, and height of the RGB image, respectively.
-We denote $m=C\times H\times W$.
-The transmitter encodes the source image $\mathbf{x}_{i}$ into compressed semantic features $\mathbf{s}_{i} \in \mathbb{C}^k$ through a JSCC encoder, which can be expressed as
+We denote $m=C\times H\times W$ {as the total number of pixels in input image.} The transmitter encodes the source image $\mathbf{x}_{i}$ into compressed semantic features $\mathbf{s}_{i} \in \mathbb{C}^k$ through a JSCC encoder, which can be expressed as

 where $N$ is the total number of UE, $\mathcal{E}_{i}(\cdot)$ denotes the encoder neural network of the $i$-th UE with the trainable parameters $\mathbf{\Theta}_{i}$.
 The bandwidth compression ratio $\rho$, representing the available channel symbols, is defined as $\rho = \frac{k}{m}$.
 An average transmit power constraint is imposed on $\mathbf{s}_{i}$, such that